anyoptimization/pymoo/docs/source/misc/indicators.md

 +++

-It is fundamental for any algorithm to measure the performance.
+It is fundamental for any algorithm to measure its performance.
 In a multi-objective scenario, we can not calculate the distance to the true global optimum but must consider a set of solutions.
 Moreover, sometimes the optimum is not even known, and other techniques must be used.

 First, let us consider a scenario where the Pareto-front is known: